vmmc2/vmmc2/README.md

 * Hello, there!
 My main interests in Computer Science are:
   * Algorithms & Data Structures
   * Theoretical Computer Science
-  * Compilers
-  * Programming Languages
+  * Compilers and Programming Languages
-  * Computer Graphics

 *   🌍  I'm based in Recife, PE - Brazil
 *   ✉️  You can contact me at [vmmc2@cin.ufpe.br](mailto:vmmc2@cin.ufpe.br)